Privacy by Design:为满足 GDPR 合规性而对 WiFi 数据进行匿名化处理

 Step 2: The Consent Gateway

-When users actively connect to the network via a captive portal, you transition from passive analytics to active engagement.
+When users actively connect to the network via a Captive Portal, you transition from passive analytics to active engagement.
 Here, explicit consent is paramount.
 The portal must present clear, unbundled opt-ins for marketing and tracking.
 Modern solutions, such as those leveraging a wi fi assistant , can streamline this process while maintaining compliance.

 Step 3: Secure Data Transmission